 The Hunter Becomes The Hunted: Victor, after a fashion, at the end of the film.
 Gromit dresses him up in the female rabbit costume and sends him out to the mob, who chase him away.

-Ironic Echo: Victor's dog Phillip refuses to let Gromit step out of Wallace's car so that he can assist him during his duel with Victor.
+Ironic Echo: A rare non-verbal example; Victor's dog Phillip refuses to let Gromit step out of Wallace's car so that he can assist him during his duel with Victor.
 After Wallace transforms into the Were-Rabbit, Phillip begs for Gromit to let him inside his car.
 Gromit refuses to do so.

-Man Hug: Wallace and Gromit give one another one after Wallace awakens from nearly dying.
+Man Hug: Wallace and Gromit exchange one after Wallace awakens from nearly dying.

 Mid-Battle Tea Break: Gromit and Philip are fighting in a bumper car that suddenly stops working.
 They stop fighting to insert some more change, then they resume fighting as soon as the car starts working again.